Commbocc/hackathon/_posts/2015-06-04-all-day-events-microsoft.md

 date:   2015-06-04 10:00:00
 image: microsoft-logo.png
 categories: news
-excerpt: Special Thanks to our Partners
+excerpt: Event schedule and a special thanks to our partners.
 ---

 <div class="table-responsive">